Academic Catalog

 English Writing & Humanities Center (EWHC) is part of the English Department and is located on the first floor of the Tech Mall.
 Staff includes English reading and writing skills peer tutors, as well as humanities tutors.
 The EWHC’s provides tutoring support to all Grossmont College students in reading, writing, and critical thinking for all courses.

 Open Computer Lab (OCL) is located on the 1st floor of the Tech Mall and occupies the center of the south side of the building.
-This is the only general use computer lab on campus and supports a number of programs.
-There are approximately 175 PCs available for students to access word processing applications, subject-specific software, database applications, and computer-aided instructional applications.
+This is the largest general use computer lab on campus and supports a number of programs.
+There are approximately 100 PCs available for students to access word processing applications, subject-specific software, database applications, and computer-aided instructional applications.
 Printing and scanning are also available.

 • Shawn Hicks